hanzili/twinkle-twinkle/README.md

 - Custom cursor images (cursor.png, cursor_focus.png)
 - Energy level indicators (energy-empty.png, energy-low.png, energy-medium.png, energy-high.png)
 - Sprite sheets for animations (fish_animation.png)
-- Background images (office_background.png, skytrain_background.png)
+- Background images (office_background.png, skytrain_background.png, typing-background.png)
 - Object sprites (computer.png, iced_coffee.png, etc.)
 - Audio files (click.mp3, typing.mp3, ambient_office.mp3)

 This architecture follows a component-based design that separates concerns while allowing necessary communication between parts of the system.
 The modular approach makes it easier to maintain and extend the game with new features or scenes.

+## Visual Design

+The game features a distinctive minimalist black and white aesthetic:

+- **Monochromatic UI**: All interface elements use a strict black and white color scheme
+- **High Contrast**: Clear visual hierarchy with strong contrast between elements
+- **Simplified Visuals**: Focus on essential information without color distractions
+- **Typography Focus**: Emphasis on clear typography for narrative immersion

+This stark visual approach complements the game's themes of work-life balance and binary choices, while creating a unique atmospheric experience.

 ## Credits

 - **Game Design & Development**: [Your Name/Team]
-- **Artwork**: Original pixel art and assets
+- **Artwork**: Original pixel art and monochromatic assets
 - **Sound Effects**: Creative Commons licensed audio
 - **Special Thanks**: To everyone who tested the game and provided feedback

 ---

-*Office Escape is a story about finding your own path in life, one click at a time.*
+*Twinkle Twinkle is a story about finding your own path in life, one click at a time.*